gtvj/gtvj.github.io/_posts/2018-01-07-testing-angular-a-brief-overview.md

 ## Testing architecture

-One of the things that can be most confusing about JavaScript testing &#8211; aside from all the asynchronous stuff &#8211; is the number of tools involved.
+One of the things that can be most confusing about JavaScript testing to aside from all the asynchronous stuff to is the number of tools involved.

   * Unit testing:
       * You write your unit tests is an **assertion library** (like Mocha, QUnit or Jasmine).
 An assertion library may also provide advanced tools such as spies and stubs (a topic for another post but they're really well introduced in Chapter 9 of [Node.js in Action](https://www.safaribooksonline.com/library/view/nodejs-in-action/9781617292576/kindle_split_012.html)).
-Choose one &#8211; Jasmine seems a good bet.
+Choose one to Jasmine seems a good bet.
       *  tests with a **test runner** (more on this below)
   * End-to-end (e2e) provides the ability to test the application as your user sees it:
       * **Protractor** seems to be _the_ end-to-end (e2e) testing framework for Angular.
 It's built upon WebDriver.

-If you've got experience with PHPUnit and QUnit, you might find the need for a separate test runner a little odd &#8211; isn't that was what the test framework does?
+If you've got experience with PHPUnit and QUnit, you might find the need for a separate test runner a little odd to isn't that was what the test framework does?
 This is a single responsibility principle thing:

 > Remember that Karma is a test runner, not a test framework.
 Its job is to run tests and report which tests will pass or fail.
 >
-> <a href="https://www.safaribooksonline.com/library/view/angular-test-driven-development/9781786465474/ch08s12.html" target="_blank" rel="noopener"><cite>Angular Test Driven Development &#8211; Second Edition</cite></a>
+> <a href="https://www.safaribooksonline.com/library/view/angular-test-driven-development/9781786465474/ch08s12.html" target="_blank" rel="noopener"><cite>Angular Test Driven Development to Second Edition</cite></a>

 It seems this specialisation provides three main benefits:

-  * it's agnostic &#8211; you can use your preferred TDD or BDD framework
+  * it's agnostic to you can use your preferred TDD or BDD framework
   * the ability to test across multiple _real _browsers and devices, apparently
   * easy integration with CI (which is great) and IDEs (which is nice)